DubsCheckum/travelmodule/README.md

 (*) Compatibility variable settings are individual variables unrelated to the Traveling Support UDF.

+You can set logging to false before loading the travelmodule script, right before the "require" tag.
+Although, it is still set to true by default and it may help with debugging.

 ### To-Do List
 - Implement an Anti-Mod feature by recording cell changes